xubingyue/avocadodb/Documentation/Books/Manual/ReleaseNotes/UpgradingChanges30.md

 Upgraded V8 version
 -------------------

-The V8 engine that is used inside ArangoDB to execute JavaScript code has been upgraded from version 4.3.61 to 5.0.71.39.
+The V8 engine that is used inside AvocadoDB to execute JavaScript code has been upgraded from version 4.3.61 to 5.0.71.39.
 The new version should be mostly compatible to the old version, but there may be subtle differences, including changes of error message texts thrown by the engine.
 Furthermore, some V8 startup parameters have changed their meaning or have been removed in the new version.
-This is only relevant when ArangoDB or ArangoShell are started with a custom value for the `--javascript.v8-options` startup option.
+This is only relevant when AvocadoDB or AvocadoShell are started with a custom value for the `--javascript.v8-options` startup option.

-Among others, the following V8 options change in the new version of ArangoDB:
+Among others, the following V8 options change in the new version of AvocadoDB:

 - `--es_staging`: in 2.8 it had the meaning `enable all completed harmony features`, in 3.0 the option means `enable test-worthy harmony features (for internal use only)`